-In January 2010, certain warrants to purchase an aggregate of 4,960,370 shares of common stock expired, at an average exercise price of \$.474.
+In January 2010, warrants to purchase an aggregate of 4,960,370 shares of common stock expired, at an average exercise price of \$.474.
 These warrants were related to the initial 2005 Series B Preferred Stock Offering (see Form 8-K filed on January 31, 2005 with the SEC for further details on this offering).

-We entered into a lease effective February 1, 2010 for additional warehouse space; see Item 2 for more information.
+We entered into a lease effective February 1, 2010 for additional warehouse space.

 In February 2010, the Company took possession of the automated assembly equipment (mentioned below under Equipment Purchase Commitment).
 This equipment is expected to provide for faster throughput and thereby increasing capacity of our manufacturing facility, in addition to reducing labor costs.
-The machine will need to go through a validation process and is expected to be in serviced during the second quarter of 2010.
+The machine will need to go through a validation process and is expected to be in service during the second quarter of 2010.

-The Company entered into an employment agreement dated March 4, 2010, and to be effective March 5, 2010 (the "Employment Agreement"), with Mr. Esfandiari to continue as the Company's Senior Vice President of Research and Development for an additional term of three years.
-Please see Item 11 of this Form 10-K for further details.
+The Company entered into an employment agreement dated March 4, 2010, to be effective March 5, 2010 (the "Employment Agreement"), with Mr. Esfandiari to continue as the Company's Senior Vice President of Research and Development for an additional term of three years.
+Please see Item 11 of our Form 10-K, filed with the SEC on March 5, 2010 for further details.